 1. The New Regulatory Landscape: Why 2030 Matters

-- The Targets: Member states are now obliged to reduce food waste in processing and manufacturing by 10%, and jointly across retail, restaurants, and food services by 30% by the year 2030.
+Member states must reduce food waste in processing by 10%.
+In addition, they must reduce waste across restaurants and food services by 30% by the year 2030.
+Furthermore, the deadline for national legislation updates is June 17, 2027.

 2. Translating Policy into Kitchen Reality